alexmdodge/student-search/README.md

 	<a name="demo-login" aria-hidden="true" class="anchor"></a>
 	Login
 </h3>
 The default login information for the server is the same as provided in the docker container.
-If used it is **highly recommedned** you remove the login from the server and change the information.
+If used it is **highly recommended** you remove the login from the server and change the information.
 ```
 username : admin
 password : admin123